 - In a large bowl, toss the strawberries with the sugar, lemon juice, cornstarch slurry and vanilla seeds and let stand until the berries release some of their juices, about 30 minutes.

-- Pour the fruit filling into a 9-by-13-inch glass or ceramic baking dish set on a sturdy baking sheet.
+- Pour the fruit filling into a 8×8-inch pan (9-by-13-inch if doubling the recipe) glass or ceramic baking dish set on a sturdy baking sheet.

-- In a medium bowl, mix all of the ingredients with your fingers until a coarse meal forms; press into small clumps.
+- In a medium bowl, mix all of the Crumb Topping ingredients with a pastry blender or your fingers until a coarse meal forms; press into small clumps.
 (I set this mixture aside in the refrigerator.)

-- In a medium bowl, whisk the flour with the baking powder and salt.
+- To Make the Cake Batter: In a medium bowl, whisk the flour with the baking powder and salt.

 - In a large bowl, using a handheld electric mixer, beat the butter with the sugar at medium-high speed until light and fluffy, about 3 minutes.